cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

     ```
 2. If the Redis module is missing:

+   a.
 Install the `alt-phpXY-pecl-ext` package manually
+   b.
 Run the Redis configuration script `/usr/share/cloudlinux/wpos/enable_redis_for_alt_php.py`

    All errors will be displayed in standard output and logged into `/var/log/clwpos/main.log`.
 3. If the Redis module is present for a particular php version, but the incompatibility issue persists, re-check the following:

+    a.
 Make sure the Redis module is loaded under user:
     ```
     su -c "php -m | grep redis" <username>
     ```
+    b.
 Check the required extensions are enabled in `php.ini`:
     ```
     cat /opt/alt/phpXY/etc/php.ini | grep redis.so
     cat /opt/alt/phpXY/etc/php.ini | grep json.so
     cat /opt/alt/phpXY/etc/php.ini | grep igbinary.so
     ```

+    c.
 Enable missing extensions manually.

 #### End-users of AccelerateWP encounter PHP-related issues during feature activation